Sonata

 Sonata withdrawal symptoms will vary greatly in type and intensity based on the individual and his or her circumstances.
 This timeline is an example of what you may experience during Sonata withdrawal.

-4 hours after the last dose: The beginning stages of Sonata withdrawal typically begin about four hours after the last dose.
+• 4 hours after the last dose: Sonata withdrawal usually starts about four hours after the last dose.
 This may include insomnia, shakiness, and sweating.

-1-2 weeks after the last dose: Many people continue to have insomnia during the first few weeks of Sonata detox, although other symptoms may become more intense and lead to depression, anxiety, vomiting, and panic attacks.
+• 1-2 weeks after the last dose: Many people still have trouble sleeping in the first few weeks of Sonata detox.
+Other symptoms may get worse and can cause depression, anxiety, vomiting, and panic attacks.

 Long-Term Rehab for Sonata Addiction